bellenuit/simpleSim/README.md

 - Distance Sensitivity: Matches that are closer together contribute more to the score.
 - Threshold Check: Allows early termination if the threshold cannot be met, improving efficiency.

+## Comparison with other algorithms

+### Levenshstein

+- simpleSim3 focuses on matching characters in order and rewards matches that are closer together, while Levenshtein considers all possible edits.
+- simpleSim3 is more efficient for long strings because it can terminate early if the threshold is not met.
+- Levenshtein is more general-purpose, while simpleSim3 is tailored for specific use cases where order and proximity matter.

+### Jaro- Winkler

+- Both algorithms reward matches that are closer together, but simpleSim3 explicitly calculates a score based on the distance between matches.
+- Jaro-Winkler is better suited for short strings and names, while simpleSim3 can handle longer strings more efficiently.
+- simpleSim3 does not account for transpositions, whereas Jaro-Winkler does.

+### Longest Common Subsequence (LCS)

+- Both algorithms focus on matching characters in order, but simpleSim3 also considers the proximity of matches, rewarding closer matches with a higher score.
+- LCS only returns the length of the longest common subsequence, while simpleSim3 provides a normalized score that can be compared against a threshold.
+- simpleSim3 is more efficient for long strings due to its early termination mechanism.

 ## Notes

 simpleSim is asymetric, optimised to search a needle in a haystack.
 If you want to compare two strings to get their similarity, you should run the function both ways an take the average result.